[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 └─ 主 Agent 上下文保持精简

-Core Value of SubAgent:
+Core value of SubAgents:

-1. Context Isolation: Each SubAgent has its own clean context
+1. Context isolation: each SubAgent has its own clean context

-• Analyzing code from different modules
+• Analyzing different modules of code

 • Parallel processing of multiple independent tasks